MMahdiSayadi/Qt5.14.2RPI4/README.md

 # Qt5.14.2RPI4
 make Rpi4 ready to code with Qt.14.2

-in this project the host and target connect to eatch other using SSH over wifi:
+in this project the host and target connect to eatch other using SSH over wifi:<br />
-> host ip: 192.168.1.112
+> host ip: 192.168.1.112 <br />
 > target ip: 192.168.24.13